corydolphin/flask-olinauth/README.md

 # Flask-OlinAuth

 Flask-OlinAuth implements OlinApps auth.
-It automatically provides a `/login` and `/logout` route to the application, handling the process of actually authenticating a user with olinapps.
+It automatically provides a `/olinauthlogin` and `/olinauthlogout` route to the application, handling the process of actually authenticating a user with olinapps.
-Currently the plugin is inflexible and would not work if you override one of the routes.
-It also does not use cryptographically secure cookies, which it 'should'.

 At a high level, Flask-OlinAuth provides two useful pieces for your application, both of which are demonstrated in `example.py`.